 …

-A STA in which both dot11FineTimingMsmtRespActivated and dot11PassiveTBRangingResponderImplemented (#3165) are true shall set the Passive TB Ranging Responder Measurement Support field of the Extended Capabilities element to 1.
+A STA in which dot11PassiveTBRangingResponderImplemented (#3165, #3890) is true shall set the Passive TB Ranging Responder Measurement Support field of the Extended Capabilities element to 1.
 Otherwise it shall set the Passive TB Ranging Responder Measurement Support field of the Extended Capabilities element to 0.

-A STA in which dot11FineTimingMsmtInitActivated and dot11PassiveTBRangingInitiatorImplemented (#3166) are true shall set the Passive TB Ranging Initiator Measurement Support field of the Extended Capabilities element to 1.
+A STA in which dot11PassiveTBRangingInitiatorImplemented (#3166, #3891) is true shall set the Passive TB Ranging Initiator Measurement Support field of the Extended Capabilities element to 1.
 Otherwise it shall set the Passive TB Ranging Initiator Measurement Support field of the Extended Capabilities element to 0.